oasisprotocol/playground/oasisriddle/docs/riddle_eng.md

 Generally, blockchains are not easy to understand and developing dApps has some limitations compared to desktop or web apps.
-That is why one needs an open mind while also having understanding of the algorithms, data structures, writting efficient code, bug hunting skills, thorough understanding of the programs from a cryptographic and security point of view, etc. 🤓
+That is why one needs an open mind while also having understanding of the algorithms, data structures, writing efficient code, bug hunting skills, thorough understanding of the programs from a cryptographic and security point of view, etc. 🤓

 ## OK.
 What do I need to do?